markrshaw99/The-Mind-Garden/README.md

 ## Project Outline

 The Mind Garden is a web-based mental health awareness project developed as part of the Code Institute Full Stack Software Developer Bootcamp.
 This project is a creative exploration of mental well-being, using the rich metaphor of a garden to illustrate both the challenges we face and the growth we can cultivate.
-In this garden, each element - from the hopeful planting of seeds to the nurturing care of a watering can—symbolizes different aspects of our mental wellbeing.
+In this garden, each element - from the hopeful planting of seeds to the nurturing care of a watering can—symbolises different aspects of our mental wellbeing.

-Recognizing the sensitivity of mental health topics, I aimed to create a space that is both respectful and relatable.
+Recognising the sensitivity of mental health topics, I aimed to create a space that is both respectful and relatable.
 The design intentionally maintains a dignified tone while inviting users to explore and reflect.
 To achieve this balance, I incorporated playful touches, such as light-hearted cartoon imagery and humurous audio, that add warmth and joy without undermining the serious subject matter.

 Through carefully structured sections such as Planting Seeds, the bees and butterflies, Rainclouds and The Watering Can — the page guides users on a journey from acknowledging their challenges to taking proactive steps for self-care.
 Each metaphor is enhanced by responsive design principles using HTML, CSS, and Bootstrap, ensuring that the experience is accessible and engaging across all devices.